Lake sturgeon: Recreational fishing

-Today, limited sturgeon fishing seasons are permitted in only a few areas, including some locations in Minnesota, Wisconsin, and Michigan.
+Limited sturgeon fishing seasons are permitted in only a few areas, including some locations in Minnesota, Wisconsin, and Michigan.
 Fishing for sturgeon is allowed on Black Lake in Michigan, for example, but the fishery is limited to five total fish taken each year, each over 36 in and taken through the ice with spears.

 Anglers in Minnesota have the opportunity to harvest one lake sturgeon per calendar year between 45 and 50 in on the Rainy River, and Lake of the Woods on the Canada–US border.
 The early season runs from April 24 to May 7 each year with the late season running from July 1 to September 30.
 Anglers must have a valid Minnesota fishing license and purchase a sturgeon tag to harvest a lake sturgeon.

 An annual sturgeon spearing season is open on Lake Winnebago in Wisconsin.
 It has changed from a 16-day season in the past to a season with a marked quota, but the season can still run for the full 16 days.
 If 90–99% of the quota is reached on any day, the season is over at 1:00 pm the following day.
 If 100% (or more) of the quota is reached, the Wisconsin Department of Natural Resources can enable an emergency stoppage rule.
 In 2012, the largest sturgeon ever caught on Lake Winnebago (a female) was 125 years old, weighed 240 lb., and measured 87.5 in. in length.
 It was tagged and released by scientists from the Wisconsin Department of Natural Resources.

 The sturgeon is also present in Quebec in the St. Lawrence River, where it is targeted by commercial fisheries.
 It is also a game fish with a harvest limit of one per day.